-5.3.4.1 FIA_AFL.1 Authentication Failure Management
+5.3.4.1 FIA AFL.1 Authentication Failure Management

-FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [1 to 999 (FMC), 1 to 9999 (FTD)] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely using a password.
+FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [1 to 999 (FMC), 1 to 10 (FXOS), 1 to 9999 (FTD)] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely using a password.

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [prevent the offending remote Administrator from successfully establishing remote session using any authentication method that involves a password until [unlocking] is taken by an Administrator].
+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [prevent the offending remote Administrator from successfully establishing remote session using any authentication method that involves a password until [unlocking] is taken by an Administrator; prevent the offending Administrator from successfully establishing a remote session using any authentication method that involves a password until an Administrator defined time period has elapsed].